metabase/metabase/docs/developers-guide.md

 And of course your Jetty development server is available via

-    lein run
+    clojure -M:run

 ### Building drivers

-Most of the drivers Metabase uses to connect to external data warehouse databases are separate Leiningen projects under the `modules/` subdirectory.
+Most of the drivers Metabase uses to connect to external data warehouse databases are separate projects under the `modules/` subdirectory.
 When running Metabase via `lein`, you'll need to build these drivers in order to have access to them.
 You can build drivers as follows:

 ```
 # Build the 'mongo' driver